 Fat soluble vitamins

-Full-fat cheeses also contains vitamin K2, a fat soluble vitamin that is important nutrient for heart and bone health.
+Full-fat cheeses also contain vitamin K2, a fat-soluble vitamin that is an important nutrient for heart and bone health.
 Natto still beats it for vitamin K2 content, but it’s much harder to find in the United States [R].